All posts

 Most Affordable Accredited Online Colleges for 2026

-- Western Governors University (WGU) — flat-rate tuition around $8,300/year regardless of location.
+• Western Governors University (WGU) — flat-rate tuition around $8,300/year.
 Competency-based model means faster learners pay less.

-- Southern New Hampshire University (SNHU) — $330/credit hour for undergraduates with no out-of-state fees.
-One of the largest online universities in the country.
+• Southern New Hampshire University (SNHU) — $330/credit hour with no out-of-state fees.

-- Purdue University Global — open admission, no application fee, 43 online bachelor's programs.
-Strong transfer pathways from community college.
+• Purdue University Global — open admission, 43 online bachelor's programs.

-- Fort Hays State University — $5,633/year, accredited by the HLC, strong outcomes in business and liberal arts.
+• Fort Hays State University — $5,633/year, strong outcomes in business and liberal arts.

 What to Look for When Comparing Online Programs

-- Net price calculator results — run the school's net price calculator to see your estimated actual cost after grants and scholarships.
+• Net price calculator results — run the school's net price calculator to see your estimated actual cost.

-- Career services — strong online programs offer the same career counseling, internship placement, and alumni networks as their on-campus equivalents.
+• Career services — strong online programs offer the same career counseling and alumni networks as on-campus equivalents.

 The bottom line: online degree programs in 2026 represent a legitimate, often more affordable path to the same career outcomes as traditional degrees — but only if you choose wisely.
-Regional accreditation, field of study, and total cost after aid matter far more than the school's marketing or brand name.
-Do your research, run the numbers, and make sure the program you choose is built to get you where you want to go.
+Use DecideMyCampus to compare accredited colleges by major, net price, and real graduate salary data.